 For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

-Where “(WHO)” is displayed, this indicates that the data is required by the World Health Organisation (WHO) as one of the 24 items that must be included in a clinical trial record for the trial to be considered fully registered.
+Where “(WHO)” is displayed, this indicates that the data is required by the World Health Organization (WHO) as one of the 24 items that must be included in a clinical trial record for the trial to be considered fully registered.

 An acronym refers to an abbreviation of your scientific title.
 This can be made up from individual letters from your title or parts of a word from your title.
 Alternatively, you can supply a short name you use to refer to your study.